Webinar

 Willem: Yes, but before I go to the last one, I saw we got a question.
 And we said we were interactive, so I'm going to trigger you with this one: we showed some unique ad formats side by side, is that dictated by text metadata in HLS Interstitials?

 Michel: Yes, absolutely.
 And that's honestly also one of the reasons to go into this early access program.
 How would you like to see this integrated?
 How would you like to see this work?
-So right now we go, for example, from a SCUDY to an HLS interstitial.
-For SCUDY, you need to make sure that it's supported everywhere and supported by the different encoders that keep it.
+So right now we go, for example, from a SCTE to an HLS interstitial.
+For SCTE, you need to make sure that it's supported everywhere and supported by the different encoders that keep it.
 But how do we detect or how could you steer your experience with it?
-So we have some ideas and we build up some capabilities to make sure that we are able to get from the SCUDYs to your HLS interstitial and pick it up from there, or directly from the HLS interstitial that is already there, or from a CMS which you integrate with and basically through an API call, just if you know the PDT, so the program data, insert your breakthrough there, so without all the other complexity.
+So we have some ideas and we build up some capabilities to make sure that we are able to get from the SCTEs to your HLS interstitial and pick it up from there, or directly from the HLS interstitial that is already there, or from a CMS which you integrate with and basically through an API call, just if you know the PDT (the program date and time), insert your breakthrough there, without all the other complexity.
 So we have both of that currently building, but we would like to hear more actually, because we're enabling something new and we want to know how would you like to see that work?

 I see the other question maybe also, and will quickly jump into it, it's more towards THEOplayer, open source or source code.
 So THEOplayer is a commercial video player, and our strategy is the core of the player is to us.
 You can count on our expertise, it's the things that you don't want to change maybe ABR logic, DRM, those kinds of things.
 You don't want to touch it.
 But our way of working is that everything around that core, we build open source from the prior UI to the connectors.
 All of that is fully open source and like Willem already answered in the chat, trial licenses are certainly always possible.

 Willem: Yep, so definitely we will reach out to you so you can test out the player.
 I think we answered all the questions now so we can move on with the last benefit - monetization.
 That's really the key part here as well, next to the experience and the engagement.
-We wanna offer less intrusive monetization experiences, which are possible with SGAI, the side-by-side, the L bar, the ads on pause is one we haven't mentioned yet, but we do feel we don't have all the answers.
+We want to offer less intrusive monetization experiences, which are possible with Server-Guided Ad Insertion (SGAI): the side-by-side, the L-shaped bar, the ads on pause is one we haven't mentioned yet, but we do feel we don't have all the answers.
 The possibilities seem endless, every customer call we do, we get new ideas.

 Early Access Program for Next-Gen Monetization Solution